ID : 599209701867177

 Jean-Lambert Blandot

 Nevertheless, Xhignesse as the spiritual capital of a vast territory extending between the parishes of Stavelot, Lierneux, Tohogne and Ocquier , is attested from the end of the 7th century.
 But from the 12th century, the parish was dismembered by the establishment of new churches in neighboring villages, such as Lognes or Ferrières.
-Finally, in the 18th centurycentury, all that remains of the ancient parish of Xhignesse are the villages of Hamoir and Filot, Xhignesse, Lassus and Sy.
-But in 1737, the Notre-Dame de Lorette chapel was built in the center of Hamoir, and although the church of Xhignesse kept the monopoly on masses for major holidays, this did not prevent the church from losing its parish rank in 1803 for the benefit first of Filot and then of Hamoir in 1842.
+Finally, in the 18thcentury, all that remains of the old parish of Xhignesse are the villages of Hamoir and Filot, Xhignesse, Lassus and Sy.
+But in 1737, the chapel of Notre-Dame de Lorette was built in the center of Hamoir, and although the church of Xhignesse kept the monopoly on masses for major feasts, this did not prevent the church from losing its parish rank in 1803, first to Filot and then to Hamoir in 1842.

 From an architectural point of view, the church of Xhignesse belongs to the Mosan style, but the Rhine influence is clearly felt.
-The building is built of limestone rubble and sandstone, materials originating from the region.
+The building is constructed from limestone rubble and sandstone, materials native to the region.
 The plan is described as basilical.
-The nave is made up of a central nave with three bays and side aisles, as well as a transept, where, under the triumphal arch hangs a polychrome Christ on the cross dated without certainty to the 17th century, which opens onto the choir.
-We will specifically note the presence of a presbyterywhich precedes the apse, itself characterized by the presence on the exterior of a remarkable ornamentation of seven blind arcades surmounted by nine niches intended to lighten the vault.
-Some see in ""this architectural process the start of an evolution which will lead to the Dwarf or Rhine galleries. »
+The nave is composed of a central vessel with three bays and side aisles, as well as a transept, where, under the triumphal arch, hangs a polychrome Christ on the cross dated without certainty to the 17th century, which opens onto the choir.
+We will specifically note the presence of a presbyterywhich precedes the apse, itself characterized by the presence on the outside of a remarkable ornamentation of seven blind arcades surmounted by nine niches intended to lighten the vault.
+Some see in "this architectural process the start of an evolution which will lead to the dwarf or Rhenish galleries."

-The church of Hamoir was built by the will of Jean Del Cour whose inheritance was intended for the construction of a chapel, known as Notre-Dame de Lorette.
-It was thanks to the sale of around a hundred paintings by the famous painter and sculptor that the construction of the church still visible today could be undertaken, and begun in 1869 on the site of the missing chapel.
-Dedicated to the Holy Virgin Mary, the church is said to be ""ogival style"".
-Inside we find the real portrait of Saint Luke by Jean Del Cour, as well as a tabernacle door carved by the same artist.
+The church of Hamoir was built by the will of Jean Del Cour , whose inheritance was intended for the construction of a chapel, called Notre-Dame de Lorette.
+It was thanks to the sale of around a hundred paintings by the famous painter and sculptor that the construction of the church, still visible today, began in 1869 on the site of the missing chapel.
+Dedicated to the Blessed Virgin Mary, the church is said to be "ogival style."
+Inside, you will find the true portrait of Saint Luke by Jean Del Cour, as well as a tabernacle door sculpted by the same artist.

 Jean Del Cour: a figure of Hamoir and the Liège landscape